How to Apply for a Visa to Thailand

 Thailand Visa Application Fee

 I submitted my documents in person at the embassy and paid 5,000 Ksh (~$36) for a single-entry tourist (TR) visa.
-The embassy accepts MPESA and cash payments in Nairobi, but only cash payments are in Abuja.
+The embassy accepts MPESA and cash payments in Nairobi, but only cash payments are accepted in Abuja.

 Thailand Visa Application Processing Times

 The processing time for the Thailand Visa will vary based on the location you apply from.
 In Kenya, it takes 2 working days to get your visa, while in Nigeria, it is 5 working days.
-This is one of the fastest (sticker) visa processing times I’ve seen and the application process in Kenya was seamless and efficient.
+This is one of the fastest (sticker) visa processing times I’ve seen, and the application process in Kenya was seamless and efficient.

 Picnic on a boat Long-tail island tour Thailand